 Installation Wizard: Launch the installation wizard to install the system.
+For details, see the Installation Manual.

 Reset Default Settings: Restore all default settings for this menu.

 13.5.2 System-Calibration Menu

 The System-Calibration menu mainly lets you enter offsets for external sensors (speed, wind, temperature) to show true values on the display.